 I went to medical school in India and I’ve been accepted into a residency program at a hospital in Florida.
-If I come to the U.S. on a J-1 visa to do my residency, can I stay in the U.S. to work after my residency is done?
+If I come to the U.S. on a J-1 visa to do my residency, can I stay in the U.S. to work, and perhaps get a green card, after my residency is done?

 J-1 visas are temporary.
 All temporary visas require you to return home after the purpose of your stay in the U.S. is finished.
 So, to extend your time in the U.S. after your residency is done, you would have to qualify for some other visa or status.
 The problem with that is, there’s another legal requirement that applies to persons who have received graduate medical education or training on a J-1 visa: As a general rule you can’t get certain types of visas or status until you’ve left the U.S. and lived in your home country for at least two years.